kinecosystem/kin-node/README.md

 - `type`: The transaction type of the payment.
 - `quarks`: The amount of the payment, in [quarks](https://docs.kin.org/terms-and-concepts#quark).

-Additionally, it has some optional properties:
+Additionally, it has the following optional properties:
-- `channel`: (Kin 2 and Kin 3 only) The private key of a channel account to use as the source of the transaction.
-If unset, `sender` will be used as the transaction source.
+- `subsidizer`: The private key of an account to use as the funder of the transaction instead of the subsidizer configured on Agora.
 - `invoice`: An [Invoice](https://docs.kin.org/how-it-works#invoices) to associate with this payment.
 Cannot be set if `memo` is set.
-- `memo` A text memo to include in the transaction.
+- `memo`: A text memo to include in the transaction.
 Cannot be set if `invoice` is set.
-- `subsidizer`: (Kin 4 only) The private key of an account to use as the funder of the transaction instead of the subsidizer configured on Agora.
+- `dedupeId`: A unique identifier used by the service to help prevent the accidental submission of the same intended transaction twice.

 `submitPayment` also has the following optional parameters:
-- `commitment`: (Kin 4 only) Indicates to Solana which bank state to query.
+- `commitment`: Indicates to Solana which bank state to query.
 See the [website documentation](https://docs.kin.org/solana#commitment) for more details.
-- `senderResolution`: (Kin 4 only) Indicates which type of account resolution to use for the payment sender.
+- `senderResolution`: Indicates which type of account resolution to use for the payment sender.
-- `destinationResolution`: (Kin 4 only) Indicates which type of account resolution to use for the payment destination.
+- `destinationResolution`: Indicates which type of account resolution to use for the payment destination.
-- `dedupeId`: (Kin 4 only) a unique identifier used by the service to help prevent the accidental submission of the same intended transaction twice.
+- `senderCreate`: If set to `true` and the destination account is not found, the client will create a token account owned by the submitted destination account.

 #### Submit an Earn Batch
 The `submitEarnBatch` method submits a batch of earns to Agora from a single account.
 It batches the earns into fewer